abesford/seizzmic-site-0c00b/src/pages/blog/what-we-mean-by-internet-era.md

 ---
-title: What we mean by Internet-era
+title: What we mean by internet-era
 subtitle: >-
   The internet era is vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis